BrightSky-OSSDO/Stellar-Mesh/README.md

 # Future Plans
 Currently, the Stellar Mesh only covers the Sun (Sol), Venus, Earth, Mars, the Asteroid Belt, and the Moon (Luna).
 However, there are big plans for the future; plans as big as expanding the Stellar Mesh to include exoplanets in addition to members of our solar system!

+# License
+The Stellar Mesh is released under the Unlicense.